 Supports Impact and Engagement

 We work with you to transform knowledge into impact.
-We can support you from start to finish to develop, and action, knowledge translation plans and engagement and impact strategies.
-Or, we can help you at any step along the way.
+We can collaborate with you as you develop, and action, knowledge translation plans or engagement and impact strategies.
 Find out more.

 Develops Evidence-Based Resources

 Central to our work is the development of eye-catching, evidence-based resources that engage and educate.
 These can be tailored for parents, carers, teachers and other professionals, as well as for children and young people themselves.

 See examples here.

 We support you to transform knowledge into real-world impact on children’s lives, education and wellbeing.

 The CYRA Service is available to researchers and organisations worldwide.
 Our standard working hours are 9am-5pm Paris Time.
 For clients in the Southern Hemisphere we can often progress projects overnight.